blazQ/mpi-word-count/README.md

 ### Weak Scalability

 To perform weak scalability testing I've created a script that automatically generates a workload of datasets with equally distributed filesizes to serve as input for each run.
-This basically makes it so 1 processor gets 100 mb as input, 2 processors get 200 mb and so on.
+This makes it so 1 processor gets 100 mb as input, 2 processors get 200 MB and so on.
 I've also conducted weak scalability testing bearing in mind what I said earlier, so without exceeding the number of actual cores in every machine.
 The results of the weak scalability testing are summarised in the following table: